AprilMelnick/Marketing-Analysis-for-Unisoxx/README.md

 - My bookkeeping skills acquired from decades of balancing registers makes joining tables in SQL easy.

 - Although my sales experience is in brick and mortar stores, my instincts serve me well in ecommerce.
-One of my earliest queries was to see the number of return customers.
-Every retail business wants to see people come back regardless of it being online or offline.
+One of my earliest queries was to find the number of return customers.
+Every retail business wants to see customers come back.

 - If a weird technical glitch happens during a presentation 😬, I now know that it's an opportunity to show off my calm & cool debugging skills!

 $~~~~~~~~~~$